- Project Proposal

 - Present professional, inviting face to customers and casual surfers

-- Provide information on all products
+- Provide information on all products and services

 - Explain company philosophy and strengths

 The last step is to lay out the site on a piece of paper, showing where different content blocks will appear (i.e., navigation bar, logo, main content area, etc.).
 Build this layout with an empty document and CSS file before you fill in any content, and then use it for each of your pages so that it remains identical across your site.
-When you write the final design document for the assignment (see below), you will discuss the structure you chose and why you picked it.
+When you write the final project documentation for the assignment (see below), you will discuss the structure you chose and why you picked it.
 (Note that you can change your mind about where things should go; what you turn in with the proposal is merely a first concept.)

 If your pages will not all be interconnected, you may also wish to draw a diagram showing the logical relationships or anticipated flow between pages.
 For example, the web site for a small nonprofit organization might look like this: